Photo by Rachel Lynette French on Unsplash

 After we sing a song a few times and get past the worshipful feelings it generates, the words of an excellent song will take us more deeply into worship.
 It will do so because it will guide our thoughts and imaginations to specific ideas and images upon which to meditate.

-If I ask you to think about water, your mind can go into a thousand different directions.
-I think about the ocean, and then about the rain running down the hill in front of my house, and then about the water lines I need to drain before the first freeze.
-These are all interesting, but because they are undirected, my thoughts flit from one to the other and never settle anywhere.
+If I ask you to think about water, your mind can go in a thousand different directions.
+You might think about the ocean, or a glass of ice water, or the rain running down the road, or about that time the dishwasher hose burst.
+These are all interesting, but because they are undirected, your thoughts flit from one to the other and never settle anywhere.

-Now imagine a small stream in a misty forest, flowing through, and over, round grey rocks and pebbles.
-Some are covered with dewy moss and strewn with yellow and red maple leaves.
-With this specific manifestation of water, have a directed imaginative experience.
-Hopefully, you saw the beauty, a particular kind of beauty–for this was my purpose.
+Now imagine a small stream in a misty forest, flowing through, and over, and around grey rocks and pebbles.
+Some are covered with dewy moss and strewn with yellow and red leaves.
+With this specific manifestation of water, I have a directed an imaginative experience.
+Hopefully, you saw the beauty, a particular kind of beauty, for this was my purpose.
 Particular kinds of water can evoke ideas of peace, or awe, or fear, or cold, or discomfort, or cleansing, or sadness, or any of a hundred other ideas and images to experience.

 Is “Holy Spirit” too General?